monjohn/generate-test/README.md

 1. Clone this repository
 2. `cd generate-test`
 3. `npm link`

+### Usage

-4. Find a tsx file (let's pretent its called source.tsx) and run `generate-test source.tsx`
+1. Find a tsx file (let's pretent its called source.tsx) and run `generate-test source.tsx`
-5. You will find the generated file in the same directory
+2. You will find the generated file in the same directory

 ## Examples